 Position: Weld County TherapistAlthough a native of Texas, Kelly spent most of her early years in Littleton, Colorado.
 She later moved up north to attend the University of Northern Colorado in Greeley, attaining her BA in Psychology with an emphasis in Sociology and Women's Studies.
 After spending a few years working in the Thompson Valley School District, Kelly decided to pursue her Master's in Social Work with an emphasis in clinical counseling.
 Kelly has realized her passion of working with trauma survivors and specializes in EMDR.
+Kelly is trained in play therapy and loves working with children.
 Outside of the therapy room, Kelly enjoys making music, photography, boating, skiing, traveling and spending time with her family and two dogs.

 Position: Weld County Bilingual TherapistCarmen was raised in New Mexico and earned her MA at Eastern New Mexico University.
 She began her career as a school counselor and has since acquired an array of experience in different therapeutic settings.
 Carmen is bilingual and works with both children and adults.
 She especially enjoys working with women’s issues.
 Carmen is a caring, dedicated professional and works hard to ensure her clients receive the best therapeutic care.
 In her personal life Carmen enjoys traveling, reading, sunshine, games, movies, and most of all spending time with family and friends.